PlasmaPy/PlasmaPy/docs/simulation/particletracker.rst

 This module contains the `ParticleTracker` class, which is a simple particle stepper implementing the Boris algorithm.

-This module is highly unstable and is expected to change a lot in the future.

 .. topic:: Examples:

    * :ref:`sphx_glr_auto_examples_plot_particle_stepper.py`